codemagic-ci-cd/codemagic-docs/content/billing/billing.md

 ### Disabling billing

 To disable billing, click **Disable billing** in the Billing details section.
 On disabling billing, you will be immediately charged for the used paid features.

+## Billing per Team User

+For pay-as-you-go team plans, each team user is billed at the rate on the [pricing page](https://codemagic.io/pricing/).
+See the [counting team users](../teams/users) guide for details on how we count team users.

+## Billing per build minute

+For pay-as-you-go team and user plans, each build minute is billed at the rate on our [pricing page](https://codemagic.io/pricing/) based on the build [machine type](../specs/machine-type) used for the build.
+Builds that time out or fail because of a Codemagic service error will not count towards billing usage.
+Builds that fail for any other reason will count towards billing usage.